 - Display factsheets on why you are taking action to reduce single-use bags; and

 - Use in-store radio channels and tannoy systems to remind customers to use reusable bags.

-Make reusable bags more appealing
+Make reusable bags more appealing and encourage reuse

 - Sell attractive, durable and practical reusable bags so that customers have a choice;